lsuastegui/xworm-config-extractor-yara/output/xworm_v31_analysis_report.md

 - File management and plugin-based extensibility
 - Distributed denial-of-service (DDoS) functionality

-Public reporting and community detection rules (including those from :contentReference[oaicite:1]{index=1}) consistently identify XWorm as a **commodity RAT actively used in the wild**, often distributed via phishing or commodity loaders.
+Public reporting and community detection rules consistently identify XWorm as a **commodity RAT actively used in the wild**, often distributed via phishing or commodity loaders.

 ---